Harold Hughes: Political career

 In 1952, after years as an alcoholic, Hughes attempted suicide.
 He described in his book how he climbed into a bathtub (to make the mess easier to clean up) with a shotgun, ready to pull the trigger, when he cried out to God for help.
 He had a spiritual experience that changed the course of his life.
 He began to pray and study the Bible diligently, and even considered a career in the ministry.
-He also embraced the Alcoholics Anonymous program of recovery and started an AA group in Ida Grove, Iowa, in 1955.
+He also embraced the Alcoholics Anonymous program of recovery and started an AA group in Ida Grove in 1955.

-1962 gubernatorial campaign

-Hughes grew up as a Republican in a heavily Republican area, but was persuaded to switch parties.
-His service on the State Commerce Commission also brought him in contact with the Interstate Commerce Commission and national politics.
-He then ran for Governor of Iowa on the Democratic ticket and defeated incumbent Republican Norman Erbe in 1962.